ryantd42/NY-Legislative-Git/2023/A1621B-2023/bill.md

   §  2.
-This act shall take effect on the first of July next succeeding the date upon which it shall have become a law and shall apply to appli- cations submitted by a business  enterprise  for  further  minority  and women-owned  business  enterprise  certification  submitted on and after such effective date; provided, however,  that  the  amendments  made  to section  314 of the executive law made  by section one of this act shall not affect the repeal of such section and shall be deemed repealed ther- ewith.
+This act shall take effect on the first of July next succeeding the date upon which it shall have become a law and shall apply to appli- cations submitted by a business  enterprise  for  further  minority  and

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02858-01-3
+  LBD02858-02-3
+ A. 1621--A  2

+ women-owned  business  enterprise  certification  submitted on and after such effective date; provided, however, that the amendments  to  section 314  of  the  executive  law made  by section one of this act shall not affect  the  repeal  of such section and shall be deemed repealed there- with.